clinicedc/edc-pharmacy/README.rst

 EDC pharmacy is a simple pharmacy module for randomized control trials that can be integrated into clinicedc/edc projects.

 The module includes stock management to enable a research project team to track chain-of-custody of investigational product from a central site to each research site and finally to each patient.
 Stock items are physically labeled using the integrated labelling functionality.
 Generated labels use a randomly generated stock code and code128 barcodes.
+Label formats are fully customizable.

 When integrated with an clinicedc/edc project, study site requests for stock can be generated using the subject's randomization assignment, followup schedule, and prescription.